BOB450/C-Repo/README.md

 # C-Repo
-a place to put my c and c++ programs.
+a place to put my random c and c++ snipits.

 Claculator Hub has lots of random things to run download ClaculatorHub.exe for source code download NewFile.c